 - Put the device back together by aligning the two pieces and turning clockwise.

-- Test the CO detector to confirm it is working properly before putting it back.
+- Test the CO detector to confirm it is working properly before returning it.

 Even if the batteries are not the main source of power for your sensor, performing regular tests and replacements helps minimize risk and keeps you and your loved ones safer.